itsMeBender/bender-clock/CONTRIBUTING.md

 # Contributing

-Hi, it's nice if you want to contribute to ththis project.
+Hi, it's nice if you want to contribute to this project.

 Currently the impact of the project is small.
 I have one goal;